aleena-jaison/CSS-Animation/README.md

 ### Installation

 1. **Clone the repository**:
-    - You can clone the repository using Git:
-    - Or, download the ZIP file of the project and extract it.
+    You can clone the repository using Gitt or download the ZIP file of the project and extract it.

 2. **Open the project**:
-    - Open the `index.html` file in your preferred text editor (e.g., VSCode, Sublime Text).
+    - Open the `index.html` file in your preferred text editor (e.g., VSCode).
     - You can also open it directly in your web browser to view the bouncing ball animation.

 ### File Overview